wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "In real life, it is the hare who wins.
-Every time.
-Look around you.
-And in any case it is my contention that Aesop was writing for the tortoise market.
-Hares have no time to read.
-They are too busy winning the game."
+💬 Quote of the Day: "Don't use all-or-nothing thinking.
+Take each day as its own day, and don't worry about it if you mess up one day.
+The most important thing you can do is just get back up on the horse."
 <!-- end quote -->